ICanBoogie/ICanBoogie/README.md

 ### Creating an instance from data

 Most classes provide a `from()` static method that create instances from various data types.
-This is especially true for sub-classes of the [Object][] class, which can create instances from arrays of properties.
+This is especially true for sub-classes of the [Prototyped][] class, which can create instances from arrays of properties.
 ActiveRecords are a perfect example of this feature:

 ```php